 What do we mean by Self-Care?

 Self-care is taking charge of your well-being and happiness despite all odds.
 It can be physical, mental, emotional, educational, and spiritual.
-It’s you, deliberately engaging in activities to take proper care of yourself and to put you in a better mood, afterwards.
+It’s you, deliberately engaging in activities to take proper care of yourself and to put you in a better mood, afterward.

 Caveat!
 When I say activities that will put you in a better mood; it shouldn’t be a means to engage in poor habits.

-Self-control is the KEY to manage self-care.
+Self-control is the KEY to managing self-care.
 Do things you can be proud of when you wake up the next day.
 Treat yourself in your little way as there are varieties of self-care ideas out there.

 When it comes to self-care, you can be selfish (permission granted).
 Be selfish for once to take good care of yourself.
 Mind you, self-care isn’t self fish.